 In the meantime, it helps to know exactly how much money you need to cover your basic living costs.
 “I’ve been laid off before, so unfortunately I know how to budget severely,” she says.
 “Hopefully it won’t come to that again, but there’s some comfort in having a plan.”

 2. Don’t sign anything right away.

-If, like most people, you’re blindsided by a layoff, don’t sign any paperwork until you’ve had a chance to look it over thoroughly — and that can take a few days.
+If, like most people, you’re blindsided by a layoff (or even if you aren’t), don’t sign any paperwork until you’ve had a chance to look it over thoroughly, preferably with the help of an employment attorney.
 “Only a very unsophisticated employer would hand you something and say, ‘Sign this now,’” says Ed Cerasia, a New York–based employment lawyer who specializes in representing workers who have been let go.
 “If they did, then you’d have a legal argument that the agreement was coerced.
 Most HR professionals understand that people being laid off are under duress, and so they don’t ask you to sign anything at that point.”
-Instead, wait until you’re out of the office and your palms have dried.
-This will also give you time to get legal advice, if you want.
+Instead, ask for at least a week to review the paperwork, if not longer.

 (Note: Federal laws against age discrimination state that people over the age of 40 have 21 days to review any release documents.
 If there are two or more employees over 40 in the laid-off group, then you automatically get 45 days.
 That gives you enough time to seek legal counsel and file a claim for age discrimination, if you believe there’s cause for it.)

 3. Ask for a letter stating that you were laid off without cause, and then file for unemployment.